Murtiza007/Murtiza007/README.md

  🔭 Currently a full stack JAVA developer and a code mentor @Interface Technologies

- 🌱 I’m  also currently having footsteps in data analytics, ML, data exploration using python
+ 🌱 I’m  also currently having footsteps in Data Science and Analytics, ML, Data Exploration using Python

  </div>